 This extra childcare is available to better support parents who want to work, or want to be able to increase their working hours, but without this help, wouldn't be able to afford to do so.

-PLEASE NOTE: You can withdraw your application & decline a place at any time up to headcount day in any term.
-Headcount day is always 6 weeks into the term for the summer & autumn and 3 weeks into the term for spring.
+PLEASE NOTE: You can withdraw your application and decline a place at any time up to 'headcount day' in any term.
+Headcount day is always 6 weeks into the term for the summer and autumn and 3 weeks into the term for spring.

 Already receiving your 30 HOURS childcare?

-If you want your 30 hours childcare to continue, you MUST re-confirm your details & eligibility every 3 months.
-Full information is available below in the "Re-Confirm Eligibility" tab below.
+If you want your 30 hours childcare to continue, you MUST re-confirm your details and eligibility every 3 months.
+Full information is available below in the 'Re-Confirm Eligibility' tab below.

 This is not available to everyone and there are strict criteria in place, as follows:

 The same rules apply to anyone on a zero-hours contract or those who are self-employed.
 However, it is important to remember that this scheme is being introduced to help working parents and is not simply a way for those choosing not to work to be able to access an additional benefit.

 There are certain provisions in place for families where one of the parents: